-The ESC offers seven grants for its members to attend the innovative executive education programme of the Saïd Business School of the University of Oxford, United Kingdom.
-The course introduces different ways of dealing with organizational challenges and provides women with tools for finding a strategy that works for them.
+The ESC offers eight grants for its members to attend the innovative Women Transforming Leadership Programme (WTLP) executive education programme of the Saïd Business School of the University of Oxford (UK).
+The course focuses on different ways of dealing with organisational challenges and provides women with tools for finding their own leadership style.

-17 ESC countries have been selected to participate to an ESC survey to better understand the working environment and challenges for women in cardiology today.
-The survey is in progress and results will help the ESC to provide the appropriate support to cardiologists and cardiovascular scientists, as well as help the ESC to be a more effective advocate for its members.
+17 ESC countries have been selected to participate in an ESC survey to better understand the working environment and challenges for cardiology professionals today.
+The survey results will help the ESC to provide the appropriate support to cardiologists and cardiovascular scientists, as well as, help the ESC to be a more effective advocate for its members.

 Recommendations to Improve Horizon Europe Through A Gender Perspective

 Europe has made remarkable progress towards gender equality in the past decades, but women remain under-represented in Science, Technology, Engineering and Mathematics (STEM) averaging 17% across Europe.
 On average only 34% of all cardiologists in the European Union (EU) are female.